KyleJonas/StayAwake/README.md

 # StayAwake
-Python GUI to keep the computer active and awake by pressing the volume up and volume down key every 2 minutes
+Python GUI to keep the computer active and awake by pressing the F15 key every 2 minutes

 ![App](images/app.png)